PLACE DES VOSGES, A SYMBOL OF MONARCHY

 Place Royale in 1709, no more information / zoom

-*The name was changed to "place des Vosges" to honor the first region to send taxes to the Revolutionary government (in 1791).
+*The name became "place des Vosges" in honor of the first region to send taxes to the Revolutionary government (in 1791).

 # # #

 Earlier open spaces (markets, cemeteries, the space in front of City Hall) had appeared spontaneously.
-This is the first to be created deliberately.
+This was the first that was created deliberately.

 (Begun in 1605, inaugurated in 1612)